15143 Hwy #1 Wilmot Nova Scotia B0P 1R0

 Programs and Activities:

-There are four groups at JRCC: (18 months-35 months); (3 years-4 years); (5 years-6 years) & (7 years-12 years).
+There are three groups at JRCC: (18 months-35 months); (3 years-5 years) & (7 years-12 years).
 We employ full-time teachers specialized in Early Childhood Education/equivalent and Special Needs, as well as a cook, office administrator and substitutes.
 The daily schedule include teacher-directed group activities (called group or circle times); supervised independent outdoor and indoor play; a one to two hour rest period or quiet time (after lunch); art, science, multi-cultural and music exploration; supervised teacher-directed outdoor and indoor play (organized non-competitive games); and nutritious snacks and lunch.

-The daily routine is flexible and responsive to the needs of the children and the program.
+The daily routine is flexible and responsive to the children’s interests.
 You will be informed in advance about any special events or major changes to the routine.

 Hours of Operation: